-Value (Exclusive of GST) Approved Panel Supplier Procurement Process (minimum requirement) Type 2 - Builders, building construction and landscaping services \$0 - \$15,000 An approved panel supplier may be appointed directly for works up to \$15,000 where a schedule of rates has been provided under the panel's terms.
-If a schedule of rates has not been provided under the panel's terms, issue a request in writing to at least one panel supplier.
-Rationale for selecting successful respondent must be documented. \$15,001 - \$25,000 Issue a request in writing to least at three panel suppliers.
+Value (exclusive of GST) Approved Panel Supplier Procurement Process (minimum requirement) \$15,001 - \$25,000 An approved panel supplier may be appointed directly for works up to \$25,000 where a schedule of rates has been provided under the panel's terms.
+If a schedule of rates has not been provided under the panel's terms, issue a request in writing to at least two panel suppliers.
+Responses to be managed through the procurement e-procure platform.
+Rationale for selecting successful respondent must be documented. \$25,001 - \$80,000 Issue a request in writing to at least three panel suppliers.
+Responses to be managed through the procurement e-procure platform.
 Rationale for selecting successful respondent must be documented.